semgrep/semgrep-docs/docs/contributing/contributing-rules.md

 Test file names must match the rule file name, except for the file extension.
 For example, if the rule is in `my-rule.yaml`, name the test `my-rule.js`.
 (You can use any valid extension for the target language.)

 :::info Requirements of test files
-In the test file, include examples that clearly mark:
+- In the test file, include examples that clearly mark:
     - What is expected to be a finding.
     - What is clearly not a finding.
+- The test file name must match the rule file name, except for the file extension.
 :::

 See the examples of the rule and test file below: